Banned Thai opposition party relaunches with new name – DW – 08/09/2024

 Royal insult law 'still problematic'

-This is the third iteration of the party, originally founded as Future Forward.
+This is the third iteration of the party, founded initially as Future Forward.
 It was first ordered to disband in 2020 over alleged campaign financing violations, which triggered nationwide anti-government protests.

 The latest allegations against the party revolved around its proposal to weaken draconian lese-majeste laws that ban any criticism of the Thai royal family.